cmdbuf.io

 }

-if !cmp.Equal(want, calls) {
+if !cmp.Equal(want, got) {

-t.Errorf("mismatch (-want +got):\n%s", cmp.Diff(want, calls))
+t.Errorf("git calls mismatch (-want +got):\n%s", cmp.Diff(want, got))

 }